rchrdschfr/slambda/readme.md

 Set any other sensitive information here as well, such as an auth string.

-####Package your lambda function:
+#### Package the lambda function:

 `$ grunt lambda_package`

 It will then be stored as a ZIP file in the `dist` folder.

-###### Deploy the Lambda Function
+#### Deploy the Lambda Function
-You can use Grunt to deploy your Lambda function if you set your AWS credentials like so:
+You can use Grunt to deploy your Lambda function.
 In the project folder, create a file `.aws/credentials`.
 Set your AWS access key and secret access key, like so:

 ```